The-OpenROAD-Project/OpenROAD/docs/contrib/Metrics.md

 ## Checking against golden

-The evaluation checks for key metrics (e.g., worst slack, number of DRCs) to ensure that changes do not degrade too much w.r.t. the "golden" values.
+The evaluation checks for key metrics (e.g., worst slack, number of DRCs) to ensure that changes do not degrade too much with respect to the "golden" values.

-After you make a significant change, e.g., fixed a bug in a piece of code, or changed some configuration variable (`PLACE_DENSITY`), you should review the results and compare them with the "golden".
+After you make a significant change, e.g., fixing a bug in a piece of code, or changing some configuration variable (`PLACE_DENSITY`), you should review the results and compare them with the "golden".
 To perform the check, you will need to run the following command: